Reel Therapy: Birdman

 To be sure, this is not your typical mainstream-type film.
 It pushes boundaries, and if you go in looking for a traditional storyline, you may leave disappointed.
 Birdman is about people and relationships—with oneself, with others, and with society.

-Although Birdman is unlike most Hollywood mainstream films you’ll see, it grapples with the universal need we all have to “feel myself beloved on the earth,” and it does so in a unique way.
-MOOD: See this film with your creative/artistic friends, and talk about it over drinks after.
+Although Birdman is unlike most Hollywood mainstream films you’ll see, it grapples with the universal need we all have to “feel my beloved on the earth,” and it does so in a unique way.
+MOOD: See this film with your creative/artistic friends and talk about it over drinks after.

 MPAA Rating: R (for language throughout, some sexual content and brief violence)